BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/1-midinotes.md

 (sec-notes)=
 # Notes & Midi Notes

-While notes are introduced by musicians a long time ago, midi notes a rather recent invention becoming especially popular with the invention of analog and digital synthesizer.
+While notes are introduced by musicians a long time ago, midi notes a rather recent invention becoming especially popular with the introduction of analog and digital synthesizer.
 Both are motivated and related to piano keys.

 ```{figure} ../../../figs/composing/piano-keys.png